-Coronary angioplasty also called PCI or PTCA – is a non invasive procedure that helps treat coronary heart disease [ blocked coronary arteries ] by improving the blood supply to the heart muscle, through widening and opening of the narrowed coronary arteries .
+Coronary angioplasty also called PCI or PTCA – is a minimally invasive procedure that helps treat coronary heart disease (blocked coronary arteries) by improving the blood supply to the heart muscle, through widening and opening of the narrowed coronary arteries .
 It is used to stop heart attacks in progress, treat chest pain (angina), and restore blood flow through the coronary arteries.
 Dr. Sengottuvelu is known for his pioneering work in complex angioplasty and stenting procedures.
 He has been a key opinion leader on stents and has evaluated different stent platforms from India and abroad.

 A thin, flexible tube called a catheter is inserted into an artery and fed to the site of a blockage within the blood vessel.
 The interventional cardiologist opens a tiny balloon at the end of the catheter to push aside the blockage, improving blood flow through the artery.

 A stent is a small tube that acts as a scaffold to provide support inside the coronary artery.
 Starting from stainless steel stents , they have evolved now into thinner cobalt chromium or platinum chromium stents .Atherectomy devices are used to debulk highly calcified lesions.

 What is a catheter used for in Angioplasty ?

 A catheter is used to deliver the stent into the narrowed coronary artery.
 Once in place, the balloon tip is inflated and the stent expands to the size of the artery and holds it open.
 Innovations in catheters have been ranging from the original balloon catheter to more flexible and soft ones.

 What are the recent advances in Catheters ?